 Pain in the roof of the mouth- please help

-The dentist looked at my mouth, saw nothing.
-He took x-rays and said all was fine with the teeth and gums but now the pain is back again, this time worse: aching, burning, pulsating, stinging on the roof of my mouth mainly, along with ‘itching episodes’ when what I call the ‘mouth attack’ is over.
-It comes and goes, but the raw sensation stays, and like I said, the dentist said it all looks fine on the roof of my mouth and teeth.
+around aug 19-2006 or shortly before, I started having pain in the gums that went to the teeth, and then upper roof mouth pain, burning, pulsating, aching. and some went to the top teeth. and the upper roof of the mouth, felt, raw. and still does… the pain did subside, the dentist, looked at my mouth, seen nothing, took xrays all was fine, with the teeth and gums, now the pain is back again, this time worse, aching, burning, pulsating, stinging, on the roof of my mouth mainly, along with itching episodes when what I call the mouth attack is over.
+It comes and goes, but the raw sensation stays, and like I siad the dentist said all looks fine, on the roof of my mouth, and teeth..

 The symptoms you describe could represent a condition known as burning mouth syndrome.
 While an annoyance for many adults, it is not life-threatening.
 A separate information sheet will be provided with this answer.